edgarpf/aws-csaa-tips/README.md

 - By default, your instance is enabled for basic monitoring.
 Data is available automatically in 5-minute periods at no charge.

+- If your Spot instance is terminated or stopped by Amazon EC2 in the first instance hour, you will not be charged for that usage.
+However, if you terminate the instance yourself, you will be charged to the nearest second.
+If the Spot instance is terminated or stopped by Amazon EC2 in any subsequent hour, you will be charged for your usage to the nearest second.
+If you are running on Windows and you terminate the instance yourself, you will be charged for an entire hour.

 ## EBS (Elastic Block Store)

 - Amazon EBS-backed instances can be stopped and restarted unlike Amazon Instance Store-Backed instances which cannot be stopped.